qmk/qmk_firmware/docs/feature_oled_driver.md

 // Advances the cursor to the next page, wiring ' ' to the remainder of the current page void oled_write_ln(const char *data, bool invert);

+// Writes a singe bitmap glyph by index to the buffer at current cursor position
+// Advances the cursor while writing, inverts the pixels if true
+// Main handler that writes character data to the display buffer
+// Allows for accessing glyphs with index larger than 256 void oled_write_index(const uint16_t data, bool invert)

+// Writes bitmap glyphs according to indices to the buffer at current cursor position
+// Advances the cursor while writing, inverts the pixels if true
+// Allows for accessing glyphs with index larger than 256 void oled_index(const uint16_t *data, bool invert)

+// Writes bitmap glyphs according to indices to the buffer at current cursor position
+// Advances the cursor while writing, inverts the pixels if true
+// Advances the cursor to the next page, wiring ' ' to the remainder of the current page
+// Allows for accessing glyphs with index larger than 256 void oled_write_index_ln(const uint16_t *data, bool invert)

 // Pans the buffer to the right (or left by passing true) by moving contents of the buffer
 // Useful for moving the screen in preparation for new drawing
 // oled_scroll_left or oled_scroll_right should be preferred for all cases of moving a static